lockss/lockss-rtd-portal/docs/migration/network.rst

    See the :ref:`New-Host Migration` portion of :numref:`Chapter %s <Reconfiguring LOCKSS 2.x for Normal Operation>` (:ref:`Reconfiguring LOCKSS 2.x for Normal Operation`) for context.

+2. .. rubric:: Change of Hostname
+      :name: Change of Hostname

+   |NEWHOSTONLY| If the node finishing a :ref:`New-Host Migration` does not retain the hostname previously used by its LOCKSS 1.x instance, you may need to update the hostname in monitoring tools you utilize in the network.
+See the :ref:`New-Host Migration` portion of :numref:`Chapter %s <Reconfiguring LOCKSS 2.x for Normal Operation>` (:ref:`Reconfiguring LOCKSS 2.x for Normal Operation`) for context.

-2. .. rubric:: Change of LCAP identity
+3. .. rubric:: Change of LCAP identity
       :name: Change of LCAP identity

    If the node finishing a migration does not retain both the IP address and |LCAP| port previously used by its LOCKSS 1.x instance, its |LCAP| (LOCKSS audit and repair) identity in the network has changed and action is needed.
 See :numref:`Chapter %s <Reconfiguring LOCKSS 2.x for Normal Operation>` (:ref:`Reconfiguring LOCKSS 2.x for Normal Operation`) for context.
 Follow these steps: